 - Invited patient experience consultants to work alongside hospital care teams to strengthen their hands-on approach to care.

 - Expanded the use of a video interpreter service across the hospital system and integrated it into THPG and Texas Health Breeze Urgent Care™ clinics.

 - Paired nurses with staff interpreters to gather feedback from limited-English-proficient patients about their experiences.
 Comments were shared with local leaders for review and follow-up.

 - Completed 85,075 visits at THPG trialing a documentation app, which providers were pleased with.

 - Enabled THPG providers to access short instructional videos on creating meaningful connections with their patients and families and improving the overall patient experience.

 We evaluate the consumer experience in various ways to monitor the overall performance and determine where refinements are needed.
 We use:

 - Nationally standardized surveys designed by the Centers for Medicare & Medicaid Services and the Consumer Assessment of Healthcare Providers and Systems (CAHPS®), which rate consumer experiences with hospitals, healthcare providers and more.
 Surveys are specific to care settings, such as inpatient, emergency departments, medical practices, ambulatory surgery centers, outpatient services, outpatient rehabilitation and urgent care.

 - Text messaging to gather quick feedback.

-- Began using Net Promotor Scores to measure consumer loyalty on a scale of -100 to 100.
-The survey asks consumers how likely they are to recommend Texas Health or Texas Health Physicians Group to a friend or colleague.
-We achieved our goal of top-quartile experience with Texas Health Physicians Group (THPG) and are pursuing the same goal systemwide.
-Please see our 2021 Social Purpose Summary Report for data on consumer experience measures.
+We measure consumer loyalty on a scale of -100 to 100 using a survey that asks consumers how likely they are to recommend Texas Health or Texas Health Physicians Group to a family member or friend.
+Our goal is to achieve a top-quartile consumer experience.
+Please see our 2022 Social Purpose Summary Report for survey data.